A quick guide for mental health practitioners supporting young people

 - Transition between inpatient mental health settings and community or care home settings (NICE quality standard).

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on transition between inpatient mental health settings and community or care home settings.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline and quality standard on transition between inpatient mental health settings and community or care home settings.